stengunn/110-fall2018/Schedule.md

   - [F*ck You, Pay Me: Video of a talk by Mike Monteiro, founder of Mule Design](https://www.youtube.com/watch?v=jVkLVRt6c1U&app=desktop)
   - [Joel Spolsky's Quora answer to "If I'm working at a company, do they have intellectual property rights to the stuff I do in my spare time?"](http://www.brightjourney.com/q/working-company-intellectual-property-rights-stuff-spare-time#a-20136)

+- **[Exercise to Prepare for Week 4](weekly_materials/week3/vsCodeIntroExercise.md)**: Instead of doing readings for next week, you'll be completing an HTML tutorial on Lynda.com.
+You'll need to use an HTML editor to edit the files in the tutorial.
+In class, I'll be using VS Code, which is a powerful editor that is both free and cross-platform.
+This exercise, which we'll do in class on Thursday, walks you through using it for HTML files.
+If you would prefer to use a different editor, that's fine, but I won't be able to provide you with as much support.

 ***Make sure you start on the tutorials for week 4 as early as possible; you're going to need to budget at least 4-6 hours for the sections due on Tuesday!***